Bardeen-Petterson Alignment, Jets and Magnetic Truncation in GRMHD Simulations of Tilted Thin Accretion Discs: Discussion

 One contributing factor to this disagreement with SPH simulations may be the $\sim 2$ times larger density scale height, caused by the buildup of magnetic pressure, between $5r_g<r<20r_g$ in our simulations (see Sec.~\ref{sec:radialstructure}).
 We indeed see that $r_{\rm BP}$ (Fig.~\ref{fig:tiltvsr}a) coincides with the radius where the disc becomes thicker (Fig.~\ref{fig:radplot}(c)).
 Naively, analytically one would only predict \citep{Kumar1985} an $\approx 0.4$ times smaller alignment radius for a similar increase in disc thickness, insufficient to account for the full extent of the discrepancy.
 However since $H/R \approx \alpha_{R}+\alpha_{M}$ the disc may not be in the $H/R<\alpha$ viscosity dominated regime required for BP alignment.
 Another contributing factor might be the presence of large-scale magnetic torques in the system, which can affect the alignment radius in at least two ways.
-First, as discussed in Sec.~\ref{sec:radialstructure}, large-scale magnetic torques can remove angular momentum from the disc and increase the inflow velocity.
+First, these torques might induce coupling between the inner aligned disc and outer misaligned disc-corona-jet system moving $r_{\rm BP}$ inwards.
+Second, as discussed in Sec.~\ref{sec:radialstructure}, large-scale magnetic torques can remove angular momentum from the disc and increase the inflow velocity.
 Because BP alignment is expected to occur more rapidly when the radial inflow velocity is smaller \citep{bp75}, this might reduce the efficiency of BP effect (\citealt{Nealon2015}).

-Second, these torques might induce coupling between the inner aligned disc and outer misaligned disc-corona-jet system moving $r_{\rm BP}$ inwards.
+To test if an external torque can explain the smaller-than-predicted BP alignment radius, we calculate the ratio between the external magnetic torque dragging misaligned angular momentum inwards and the LT torque.
+Note that since $\alpha_M+\alpha_R\ll\alpha_{eff}$ (Fig.~\ref{fig:tiltvsr}(c)) we can safely neglect internal stresses and assume that accretion is driven solely by an external magnetic torque.
+This viscous torque is given by (e.g. \citealt{ss73}),